Stillness and touch, not technique

 A session sets in motion subtle processes that continue over the following hours and days.
 On the day of a session and the day after, it’s worth slowing down and avoiding intense effort, both physical and mental.
 Don’t schedule important conversations, decisions, or new commitments for that day.
 Allow yourself an early rest, a quiet evening, a short nap, an unhurried walk.
 Drink plenty of water.
 This is a natural space in which the body finishes its work on its own.

 Biodynamic therapy is one of the gentlest forms of bodywork.
-I use no manipulations, pressure, or corrections.
+It rests on a light, calm touch and attentive presence, not on procedures or techniques.
 For this reason, the list of contraindications is short.
 They mainly concern acute states requiring immediate medical intervention, and situations where changes in cerebrospinal fluid pressure could be risky.
 When in doubt, it’s always best to consult your doctor.
 Even when the therapy isn’t recommended at a given moment, it can often be a valuable support later, once the condition has stabilised.

 Recent stroke, brain haemorrhage, aneurysm rupture, or cerebral oedema.
 In the acute phase, when intracranial pressure is unstable, therapy is contraindicated.
 Once the condition has stabilised (usually after 6-8 weeks and with medical clearance), this work can be valuable rehabilitation support.